Actcheng/100-days-of-code/r2-log.md

 2. Kaggle competition: https://www.kaggle.com/c/understanding_cloud_organization
 3. Personal website

+### R2D16: 10 Sep, 2019
+Did coding exercises and learnt about binary search tree.
+Leetcode is so time-killing, so should I move on to projects instead?
+Still I also learnt a lot from the exercies, so it is a hard decision...
+(2.5 hr)

 ### R2D15: 9 Sep, 2019
 Learning about binary search tree and DFS/BFS.
 Feeling more confident in writing recursive functions.
 Reading about Autoregressive models (AR/MA/ARMA/ARIMA)